NathanDunfield/foliate/README.txt

 Note here that m003 is Floer simple and hence nothing is found.

-For many more useable examples, see the docstrings the files "src/main.py" and "src/edge_orient.py".
+For many more useful examples, see the docstrings the files "src/main.py" and "src/edge_orient.py".

 Data
 ====

 The file "foliar_tris/persistent_knots.csv.bz2" contains the persistent foliar orientations for some 1.2 million knot exteriors.

 Todo
 ====